-This recipe for Crepes Dentelles with Sautéed Peaches and Caramel leaves me speechless.
+Can we talk about this recipe for Crepes Dentelles with Sautéed Peaches and Caramel?
+It is so good that it leaves me speechless.
 It has been a long time since I have enjoyed a dessert that makes my heart swoon.
-It is silky, buttery and ever so dreamy.
+It is silky, buttery, and ever so dreamy.
 It has quickly become my go-to dessert for the summer.

 I hope you enjoy this bright summer dessert as much as we do.